Nomadic-Drones/mmwave_ti_ros/ros2_driver/README.md

 mmWaveCommSrv: Failed to open User serial port with error: IO Exception (13): Permission denied
 mmWaveCommSrv: Power cycle the mmWave Sensor with the reset button while keeping the USB connected.
 Ensure the correct launch file and configuration files are being used.
 Close all nodes, wait 10 seconds, then relaunch the driver
 ```
-If the instructions are followed and thi still happens, check to maure the serial port is called without superuser permission, do the following steps:
+If the instructions are followed and this still happens, check to make sure the serial port is called without superuser permission, do the following steps:
 ```
 sudo chmod 666 /dev/ttyACM0
 sudo chmod 666 /dev/ttyACM1